-Talk to the professional association or trade union that covers your job.
+Do talk to the professional association or trade union that covers your job.
 They may have negotiated advantageous terms with certain insurers to overcome some or all negative perceptions.

-Shop around.
+Don’t simply plump for the first quote you find.
+Always shop around.
 Remember all the other factors that make up a premium quote, not just your job.